MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-selector.md

 ---
 # Repair a selector

-Repair selector is a feature that the user can correct an invalid selector in an easy and user-friendly manner.
-Power Automate for desktop automatically generates a repaired selector for the UI element that automation needs to interact with.
-Repair selector feature supports both desktop and web UI elements.
-The user should open the UI element Selector builder window.
-Repair feature can be applied also for fixing a screen selector which is the parent element of a desktop UI element.
+Repair selector is a powerful feature that enables users to easily and intuitively correct invalid selectors.
+By automatically generating a repaired selector for the UI element that automation needs to interact with, Power Automate for desktop makes it simple to maintain automation flows.
+The repair selector feature is available for both desktop and web UI elements.
+To take advantage of it, simply open the UI element selector builder window and opt for the related option in the screen.
+This feature can also be used to fix a screen selector that is the parent element of a desktop UI element.

  ## How to repair a selector